Southern Rhodesia Communist Party: Dissolution

 A significant reason for the party's short-lived existence was that it was underground and was not officially recognized by the colonial government, making it hard to draw in support and awareness.
-Also, at the time of the Rhodesian Communist Party, Russia was pushing for the "Popular Front" unity of all classes, which in Rhodesia meant unity with the white liberals, which did not include black people in Rhodesia, which was a significant source of support for the movement.
+Also, at the time of the Rhodesian Communist Party, the USSR was pushing for the "Popular Front" unity of all classes, which in Rhodesia meant unity with the white liberals, which did not include black people in Rhodesia, which was a significant source of support for the movement.
 As a result, the Southern Rhodesian Communist Party had to pay for the unity of the "popular front" by stopping the work it had been doing with the black working class.
 This proved detrimental to the movement as the black supporters formed a significant population of its working-class base and supporters.
 In addition, another primary reason that the Southern Rhodesia Communist Party was never able to achieve the same level of success as other Communist Parties was because the farmers and laborers of Rhodesia were never nearly as impoverished as the ones in other countries such as South Africa.

 Furthermore, because the party lacked outside support from organizations other than the Communist Party of Great Britain, it could not increase its popularity or prominence, which was a significant reason for the movement's short-lived existence.
 Ultimately this proved to be too much to overcome.
 By the turn of the decade, the party had dissolved, with many of its key members leaving Southern Rhodesia to return home to Europe or South Africa.